bchaper0n/igt-to-latex/README.md

 # Textfile glosses to LaTeX

-A project to convert elicitation data to 3 line glosses in LaTeX.
+A project to convert [Interlinear Glossed Text (IGT)](https://en.wikipedia.org/wiki/Interlinear_gloss) to 3 line glosses in LaTeX.

 ## Instructions: